Bloomca-me/bloomca-me.github.io/_drafts/2018-06-30-nodejs-guide-for-frontend-developers.md

 ## Event Loop

-Event loop is almost the same as in the browser, but a little bit extended.
+Event loop is almost the same as in the browser, with some extensions.
 However, since this topic is a little bit more advanced, I will cover it fully, not only the differences (I will highlight them though, so you know which part is Node.js-specific).

 <p class="centred-image full-image">
   <img class="image" src="/assets/img/event_loop.jpg" />
   <em>Event loop in Node.js</em>
 </p>

 JavaScript is built with asynchronous behaviour in mind, and therefore very often we don't execute everything right there.
-Things which can be executed not in direct order:
+Here is a list with things which can be executed not in direct order:
 - [microtasks](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/)

 For example, immediately resolved promises, like [Promise.resolve](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/resolve).
-It means that this code will execute in the _same_ event loop iteration, but after all synchronous code.
+It means that this code will be executed in the _same_ event loop iteration, but after all synchronous code.

 - [process.nextTick](https://nodejs.org/api/process.html#process_process_nexttick_callback_args)

-This is a Node.js specific thing, it does not exist in any browser.
-It behaves like a microtask, but with a priority, which means that it will be executed right after all synchronous code, even if other microtasks were introduced before – this is dangerous.
-Naming is unfortunate, since it is not really correct, but because of [compatibility reasons](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/#process-nexttick-vs-setimmediate) it probably will remain the same.
+This is a Node.js specific thing, it does not exist in any browser (as well as `process` object).
+It behaves like a microtask, but with a priority, which means that it will be executed right after all synchronous code, even if other microtasks were introduced before – this is dangerous, and can lead to endless loops.
+Naming is unfortunate, since it is executed during the same event loop iteration, not on the next tick of it, but because of [compatibility reasons](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/#process-nexttick-vs-setimmediate) it probably will remain the same.

 - [setImmediate](https://nodejs.org/api/timers.html#timers_setimmediate_callback_args)

 While it does exist in [some browsers](https://developer.mozilla.org/en-US/docs/Web/API/Window/setImmediate#Browser_compatibility), it did not reach consistent behaviour across all of them, so you should be very careful using it in the browser.
 It is similar to `setTimeout(0)` code, but sometimes will take precedence over it.
+Naming is also not the best – we are talking about next event loop iteration, and it is not really immediate.

 - [setTimeout](https://nodejs.org/api/timers.html#timers_settimeout_callback_delay_args)/[setInterval](https://nodejs.org/api/timers.html#timers_setinterval_callback_delay_args)

 Timers behave the same way both in Node and browser.
-One important thing about timers is that delay we put there is not a guaranteed time after which our callback will be executed.
-What it means – Node.js will execute this callback after this time _as soon_ as main execution cycle finished all operations (including microtasks) _and_ there are no other timers with higher priority.
+One important thing about timers is that a delay which we provide is not a guaranteed time after which our callback will be executed.
+What it really means – Node.js will execute this callback after this time _as soon_ as the main execution cycle finished all operations (including microtasks) _and_ there are no other timers with higher priority.

 Let's take a look at the example with all mentioned things: